 Any Start Date February to November

 Starting at the seaside town of Eastbourne this route is almost entirely on a well defined chalk bridleway free from traffic.
-It rises gently on to the South Downs with stunning views over this area of outstanding beauty.
+It rises gently onto the South Downs with stunning views over this area of outstanding beauty.
 The route passes close to towns such as Kingston near Lewes and Storrington.
-With occasional climbing over beautiful rolling hills where horses roaming freely.
+With occasional climbing over beautiful rolling hills where horses roam freely.
 Quite hilly in parts your efforts are rewarded with spectacular views over historical green landscapes.
 The final section of the tour is the shortest and easiest, ending at Winchester.
 Once the ancient capital of England you will have the rest of the day to take in the sights of this impressive city.
 Your final morning you will catch the train, with your bike, back to Eastbourne.

 START and FINISH: Eastbourne in the south east of England.

 ARRIVAL DAY: At Eastbourne.
 Fitting out with your bike.
 Your 1st nights’ accommodation is in the seaside town of Eastbourne.
 There are many places to eat in the town centre from fish and chip shops to luxury restaurants (not included).
 Overnight Eastbourne, England.